Shelley Winters: 1940–1946: Broadway debut and early films

-Breakthrough – A Double Life and Universal
+1947–1954: Breakthrough and acclaim

 Winters first achieved stardom with her breakout performance as the victim of insane actor Ronald Colman in George Cukor's A Double Life (1947).
-It was distributed by Universal which signed Winters to a long-term contract.
+It was distributed by Universal, which signed Winters to a long-term contract.
 She had a supporting role in Larceny (1948) then 20th Century Fox borrowed her for Cry of the City (1948).
 Winters was second-billed in Johnny Stool Pigeon (1949) with Howard Duff, and Take One False Step (1949) with William Powell.
-Paramount borrowed her to play Mabel in The Great Gatsby (1949) with Alan Ladd.
+Paramount borrowed her to play Myrtle in The Great Gatsby (1949) with Alan Ladd.
 Back at Universal she was in Winchester 73 (1950), opposite James Stewart, a huge hit.
 Universal gave Winters top billing in South Sea Sinner (1950).
-She co starred with Joel McCrea in Frenchie (1950).
+She co-starred with Joel McCrea in Frenchie (1950).

-A Place in the Sun

-Winters originally broke into Hollywood films as a Blonde Bombshell type, but quickly tired of the role's limitations.
+Winters originally broke into Hollywood films as a blonde bombshell type, but quickly tired of the role's limitations.
 She claims to have washed off her make-up to audition for the role of Alice Tripp, the factory girl, in A Place in the Sun, directed by George Stevens, now a landmark American film.
 As the Associated Press reported, the general public was unaware of how serious a craftswoman Winters was.
 "Although she was in demand as a character actress, Winters continued to study her craft.
 She attended Charles Laughton's Shakespeare classes and worked at the Actors Studio, both as student and teacher."
 She studied in the Hollywood Studio Club, and in the late 1940s, she shared an apartment with Marilyn Monroe.
 Her performance in A Place in the Sun (1951), a departure from the sexpot image that her studio, Universal Pictures, was grooming her for at the time, brought Winters her first acclaim, earning her a nomination for the Academy Award for Best Actress.
 Winters went to United Artists for He Ran All the Way (1951) with John Garfield and RKO for Behave Yourself!
 (1951) with Farley Granger.
 Winters was top-billed in The Raging Tide (1951) at Universal.
 She was loaned to 20th Century Fox for Phone Call from a Stranger (1952), with Bette Davis.

 At Universal she did Meet Danny Wilson (1952) with Frank Sinatra and Untamed Frontier (1952) with Joseph Cotten.
 She went to MGM for My Man and I (1952) with Ricardo Montalbán.
 She performed in A Streetcar Named Desire on stage in Los Angeles.
-Winters took off some time for the birth of her first child in 1953.
+Winters took some time off for the birth of her first child in 1953.
 She made her TV debut in "Mantrap" for The Ford Television Theatre in 1954.
 At MGM, she did Executive Suite (1954) and Tennessee Champ (1954), top-billed in the latter.
 Winters returned to Universal to appear in Saskatchewan (1954), shot on location in Canada with Alan Ladd and Playgirl (1954) with Barry Sullivan.
 She appeared in a TV version of Sorry, Wrong Number.